Obaika Racing

-Obaika Racing is an African professional stock car racing team.
-The team is owned by African entrepreneur Victor Obaika.
-It has competed in the Monster Energy NASCAR Cup Series and NASCAR Xfinity Series.
+Obaika Racing was an African professional stock car racing team.
+The team was owned by African entrepreneur Victor Obaika.
+The team competed in the NASCAR Cup Series and NASCAR Xfinity Series.

-The team was formed in early 2015 and competed full-time in the Xfinity Series in 2015 and 2016.
+The team formed in early 2015 and competed full-time in the Xfinity Series in 2015 and 2016.
 The team purchased some assets of BK Racing, a Monster Energy Cup Series team, in August 2018.

-The team is based in Mooresville, North Carolina, thirty minutes away from Charlotte Motor Speedway.
+The team was based in Mooresville, North Carolina, thirty minutes away from Charlotte Motor Speedway.
 It was the first African-owned team in NASCAR.

-Monster Energy NASCAR Cup Series
+NASCAR Cup Series

-In July 2018, Obaika obtained some equipment from the bankrupt Monster Energy NASCAR Cup Series team BK Racing for nearly $300,000.
+In July 2018, Obaika obtained some equipment from the bankrupt NASCAR Cup Series team BK Racing for nearly $300,000.
 Around September 3, 2018, Obaika Racing owner Victor Obaika announced plans to race at some point in the remainder of the 2018 season.

 Car No. 97 history

-On October 5, 2018, Obaika announced that they would attempt their first ever MENCS race at Talladega Superspeedway, fielding the No. 97 Vroombrands Toyota Camry for the 2018 1000Bulbs.com 500 with David Starr.
+On October 5, 2018, Obaika announced that they would attempt their first ever Cup Series race at Talladega Superspeedway, fielding the No. 97 Vroombrands Toyota Camry for the 2018 1000Bulbs.com 500 with David Starr.
 He ultimately failed to qualify for the race.
-Obaika Racing later announced that they would attempt the last three races of the MENCS season.
-The team made its official MENCS debut at the 2018 AAA Texas 500, with Starr finishing at 39th place.
+Obaika Racing later announced that they would attempt the last three races of the Cup Series season.
+The team made its official Cup Series debut at the 2018 AAA Texas 500, with Starr finishing at 39th place.
 Tanner Berryhill drove the No. 97 car at the 2018 Can-Am 500 at ISM Raceway and finished 31st.
 Berryhill drove the No. 97 again at Homestead-Miami Speedway and finished 38th.

 Obaika Racing planned to run a full-time Cup car in 2019 with Berryhill.
 On February 8, 2019, Obaika Racing withdrew from the 2019 Daytona 500 qualifying due to various circumstances.
 They were briefly on the entry list for the spring race in Texas, before withdrawing once again.
 The team ultimately didn't compete in a Cup race in 2019, and eventually folded in 2020 due to the COVID-19 pandemic.